-- Inclusions (the following related works are considered to be part of this petroleum activity): - ceased or suspended flowlines, buoys and other subsea equipment in the same title area as the facility that were used for the storage of petroleum as part of the facility. - related tasks like inspection and maintenance - Recovery of petroleum using a subsea installation that:

-(a) is not by itself a facility mentioned in item 1; and

-(b) is not connected to a facility mentioned in item 1 or 2 that is located in the same production licence area; and

-(c) is not connected to a licensed pipeline that is located in the same production licence area
+Inclusions (the following related works are considered to be part of this activity):

+- ceased or suspended flowlines, buoys and other subsea equipment in the same title area as the facility that were used for the storage of petroleum as part of the facility - related tasks like inspection and maintenance. - Recovery of petroleum, or the injection of a greenhouse gas substance into the seabed or subsoil, using a subsea installation that: - (a) is not by itself a facility mentioned in item 1; and - (b) is not connected to a facility mentioned in item 1 or 2 that is located in the same licence area; and - (c) is not connected to a licensed pipeline that is located in the same licence area

-- operation of production wells, well heads, manifolds and other subsea infrastructure used for recovery of petroleum, which are located in a different title area to an offshore operating facility (i.e. vessel or structure) and are connected to the operating facility via flowlines. - operation of production wells, well heads, manifolds, flowlines and other subsea infrastructure used for recovery of petroleum which are connected to a licenced pipeline.
+- operation of wells, well heads, manifolds and other subsea infrastructure used for recovery of petroleum or the injection of a GHG substance into the seabed or subsoil, which are located in a different title area to an offshore operating facility (i.e., vessel or structure) and are connected to the operating facility via flowlines - operation of wells, well heads, manifolds, flowlines and other subsea infrastructure used for recovery of petroleum or the injection of a GHG substance into the seabed or subsoil, which are connected to a licenced pipeline.
 The subsea installation is located in a different title area which is not intersected by the licensed petroleum pipeline.

-Inclusions (the following related works are considered to be part of this petroleum activity):
+Inclusions (the following related works are considered to be part of this activity):

-- ceased or suspended production wells, well heads, manifolds and other subsea infrastructure associated with the recovery of petroleum at the facility on the title. - related tasks like inspection and maintenance, but not well intervention and well workovers.
+- ceased or suspended wells, well heads, manifolds and other subsea infrastructure associated with the recovery of petroleum or the injection of a GHG substance into the seabed/subsoil at the facility on the title - related tasks like inspection and maintenance, but not well intervention and well workovers.

-4 Operation of a licensed petroleum pipeline
+4 Operation of a pipeline subject to a pipeline licence